pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 ### Step 2: Setting Up OpenTelemetry Collector

 The OpenTelemetry Collector can be used as a drop-in replacement for Prometheus server to scrape and export metrics data.
-This step will guilde you through the process of configuring the OpenTelemetry Collector to seamlessly integrate with the Prometheus discovery mechanisms mentioned above.
+This step will guide you through the process of configuring the OpenTelemetry Collector to seamlessly integrate with the Prometheus discovery mechanisms mentioned above.

 #### **Receivers:**